-exist down to very small porosities.
-If such a solution were realisable, there would be the potential for percolation of melt at small porosities even for some dihedral angles greater than 60°.
-However, as will be seen in the next section, such "s" topologies are higher energy than the "i" topologies and are thus less likely to be realised.
+percolation of melt at small porosities even for some dihedral angles greater than 60°.
+However, as will be seen in the next section, such 's' topologies have higher energy than the 'i' topologies and are thus less likely to be realized.

-It should be noted that Figure 4 does not provide a map of all possible melt topologies, only a key subset that have chosen to be investigated.
+It should be noted that figure 4 does not provide a map of all possible melt topologies, only a key subset that have been chosen to be investigated.
 Firstly, the topologies investigated are only those consistent with the symmetries imposed.
-Topologies with lower degrees of symmetry are possible e.g. isolated topologies with melt at some quadruple junctions but not others.
+Topologies with lower degrees of symmetry are possible, e.g. isolated topologies with melt at some quadruple junctions but not others.
 Moreover, there are additional isolated topologies possible that are consistent with the imposed symmetry but that have not been calculated here.
 For example, melt can also be isolated in the middle of the grain edges, or at the centres of the grain faces.
-One can also have some combination of isolated melt in all three places - edges, faces, and vertices of the unit cell.
+One can also have some combination of isolated melt in all three places-edges, faces and vertices of the unit cell.
 However, at the onset of melting it is expected that melt first forms at the quadruple junctions, so it is the case of melt at these junctions that is typically of most interest.

-4 Energy and pressure
+4. Energy and pressure

 Figure 9 plots a scaled surface energy for each of the melt topologies as a function of porosity and dihedral angle.
-For those regions of $\phi - \theta$ space that admit multiple topologies, Figure 9 can be used to identify which topology has the overall lowest energy (and hence more likely to be found).
-For example, the "h" topologies (which wet the hexagonal faces) always have higher energy than the "s" topologies (which wet the square faces).
-This what one might intuitively expect - it is more likely for smaller faces to become wetted than larger faces.
+For those regions of $\phi - \theta$ space that admit multiple topologies, figure 9 can be used to identify which topology has the overall lowest energy (and hence is more likely to be found).
+For example, the 'h' topologies (which wet the hexagonal faces) always have higher energy than the 's' topologies (which wet the square faces).
+This is what one might intuitively expect-it is more likely for smaller faces to become wetted than larger faces.